FloatAI/humaneval-xl/README.md

    </a>

-This repository contains data and evaluation code for the paper "[HumanEval-XL: A Multilingual Code Generation Benchmark for Cross-Lingual Natural Language Generalization](https://arxiv.org/pdf/2402.16694)".
+This repository contains data and evaluation code for the paper "[HumanEval-XL: A Multilingual Code Generation Benchmark for Cross-lingual Natural Language Generalization](https://arxiv.org/pdf/2402.16694)".

 ## 🔥 News